mrmostafaxd/simple-compiler/README.md

     - [functions](#functions)

 ## Description
-A simple C-like compiler built using Flex and Bison
+A simple C-like compiler built using Flex and Bison.

 [(return to top)](#simple-compiler)
 ## Requirements